annotatedtmg/annotatedtmg/tmg/about.md

 # Contributing #

-Thank you for considering helping out with the site!
-There's lots to do.
-Corrections, suggestions, feedback, and other input is always welcome.
-A guide for contributing is available in the [git repository][repo].

-As you've probably noticed, I have an obsessive and meticulous approach, which unfortunately leads to very long delays in replying to people and making updates.
-Please forgive me.
-I am always delighted by contributions and do make my way through them, but it's slow.
-Feel free to reach out again if you're concerned your message was lost or forgotten.
+The Annotated Mountain Goats is presently in an archival state.
+Further edits are unlikely, although the future is always uncertain.
+You are welcome to take from this work in your own Mountain Goats projects.
+Please consider crediting the Annotated Mountain Goats by linking back to the site.

+A former guide for contributing, as well as all of the source code, is available in the [git repository][repo].
+This hopefully makes it easier to navigate if you choose to borrow from the site.
+You are welcome to reach out to me using the contact information above if you have questions or just want to talk.

-If you're curious about what would help and wanted to contribute directly, a number of albums need lyrics and annotations.
+If you're curious about what is incomplete, a number of albums need lyrics and annotations.
 You can see which ones these are by looking at the [discography on the front page](index.html).
 Links *in italics* are incomplete: those prefixed with a dash (-) contain lyrics but have yet to be annotated; those prefixed with a plus (+) instead need transcription as well.

-If you're comfortable with git and Markdown, please feel free to submit contributions via the [git repository][repo] by creating a pull request.
-If that's unfamiliar, please feel free to email me.
-If you've never heard of git, you can create a GitHub account and edit directly in the browser, with a few small complexities that we can work out together.

 [repo]: https://github.com/annotatedtmg/annotatedtmg

-If you're unfamiliar with this workflow, don't feel any need to learn.
-Emailing me works just as well.